virtual-ai-patient/platform/docs/project management/risk_management.md

 - **Impact:** High
 - **Owner:** Alina (PM)
 - **Status:** Closed (mitigated)
-- **Mitigation:** The team pivoted to a “startup proposal” approach, redefining the goal independently and validating it with a medical expert and student interviews.
+- **Mitigation:** The team pivoted to a “startup proposal” approach, redefining the goal independently and validating H1–H3 with a medical expert and student interviews.
 - **Last Updated:** 2026-07-28

 ---